sonvoque/pycom-documentation/chapter/firmwareapi/pycom/network/wlan.md

 Connect to a wifi access point using the given SSID, and other security parameters.

-- `auth` is a tuple with `(sec, key)`.
-Security can be `None`, <constant>WLAN.WEP</constant>, <constant>WLAN.WPA</constant>, <constant>WLAN.WPA2</constant> or <constant>WLAN.WPA2_ENT</constant>.
+- ``auth`` is a tuple with (sec, key).
+Security can be None, <constant>WLAN.WEP</constant>, <constant>WLAN.WPA</constant>, <constant>WLAN.WPA2</constant> or <constant>WLAN.WPA2_ENT</constant>.
 The key is a string with the network password.
-If `sec` is <constant>WLAN.WEP</constant> the key must be a string representing hexadecimal values (e.g. `ABC1DE45BF`).
-If `sec` is <constant>WLAN.WPA2_ENT</constant> then the `auth` tuple can have either 3 elements: `(sec, username, password)`, or just 1: `(sec,)`.
-When passing the 3 element tuple, the` keyfile` and `certifle` arguments must not be given.
+If sec is <constant>WLAN.WEP</constant> the key must be a string representing hexadecimal values (e.g. ‘ABC1DE45BF’).
+If sec is <constant>WLAN.WPA2_ENT</constant> then the auth tuple can have either 3 elements: (sec, username, password), or just 1: (sec,).
+When passing the 3 elemnt tuple, the keyfile and certifle arguments must not be given.
-- `bssid` is the MAC address of the AP to connect to.
-Useful when there are several APs with the same SSID.
+- ``bssid`` is the MAC address of the AP to connect to.
+Useful when there are several APs with the same ssid.
-- `timeout` is the maximum time in milliseconds to wait for the connection to succeed.
+- ``timeout`` is the maximum time in milliseconds to wait for the connection to succeed.
-- `ca_certs` is the path to the CA certificate.
-This argument is not mandatory.
-`keyfile` is the path to the client key.
-Only used if `username` and `password` are not part of the `auth` tuple.
+- ``ca_certs`` is the path to the CA certificate.
+This argument is not mandatory. keyfile is the path to the client key.
+Only used if username and password are not part of the auth tuple.
-- `certfile` is the path to the client certificate.
-Only used if `username` and `password` are not part of the `auth` tuple.
+- ``certfile`` is the path to the client certificate.
+Only used if username and password are not part of the auth tuple.
-- `identity` is only used in case of <constant>WLAN.WPA2_ENT</constant> security.
+- ``identity`` is only used in case of <constant>WLAN.WPA2_ENT</constant> security.

 - ``hostname`` is the name of the host connecting to the AP.
 Max length of name string is 32 Bytes

-#####<function>wlan.scan([ssid=NULL, bssid=NULL, channel=0, show_hidden=False, type=WLAN.SCAN\_ACTIVE, scantime=120ms])</function>
+#####<function>wlan.scan()</function>

 Performs a network scan and returns a list of named tuples with (ssid, bssid, sec, channel, rssi).
-When no config args passed scan will be performed with default configurations.

-Note: For Fast scan mode ssid/bssid and channel should be

-- ``ssid`` : If the SSID is not NULL, it is only the AP with the same SSID that can be scanned.

-- ``bssid`` : If the BSSID is not NULL, it is only the AP with the same BSSID that can be scanned.
-The bssid is given as 6 Hexadecimal bytes literals (i.e b'\xff\xff\xff\xff\xff\xff')

-- ``channel`` : If “channel” is 0, there will be an all-channel scan; otherwise, there will be a specific-channel scan.

-- ``show_hidden`` : If “show_hidden” is 0, the scan ignores the AP with a hidden SSID; otherwise, the scan considers the hidden AP a normal one.

-- ``type`` : If “type” is `WLAN.SCAN_ACTIVE`, the scan is “active”; otherwise, it is a “passive” one.

-	- Active Scan is performed by sending a probe request.
-The default scan is an active scan

-	- Passive Scan sends no probe request.
-Just switch to the specific channel and wait for a beacon.

-- ``scantime`` :

-	This field is used to control how long the scan dwells on each channel.
- 	For passive scans, scantime=[int] designates the dwell time for each channel.

-	For active scans, dwell times for each channel are listed below. scantime is given as a tuple for min and max times (min,max)

-	{% hint style='danger' %}
-	min=0, max=0: scan dwells on each channel for 120 ms.

-	min>0, max=0: scan dwells on each channel for 120 ms.

-	min=0, max>0: scan dwells on each channel for max ms.

-	min>0, max>0: The minimum time the scan dwells on each channel is min ms. If no AP is found during this time frame, the scan switches to the next channel.
-Otherwise, the scan dwells on the channel for max ms.If you want to improve the performance of the the scan, you can try to modify these two parameters.{% endhint %}
+Note that channel is always None since this info is not provided by the WiPy.

 #####<function>wlan.disconnect()</function>

-Disconnect from the WiFi access point.
+Disconnect from the wifi access point.

 #####<function>wlan.isconnected()</function>

-In case of STA mode, returns `True` if connected to a WiFi access point and has a valid IP address.
-In AP mode returns `True` when a station is connected, `False` otherwise.
+In case of STA mode, returns ``True`` if connected to a wifi access point and has a valid IP address.
+In AP mode returns ``True`` when a station is connected, ``False`` otherwise.

 #####<function>wlan.ifconfig(id=0, config=['dhcp' or configtuple])</function>

-When `id` is 0, the configuration will be get/set on the Station interface.
-When `id` is 1 the configuration will be done for the AP interface.
+When ``id`` is 0, the configuration will be get/set on the Station interface.
+When id is 1 the configuration will be done for the AP interface.

-With no parameters given returns a 4-tuple of `(ip, subnet_mask, gateway, DNS_server)`.
+With no parameters given eturns a 4-tuple of (``ip``, ``subnet_mask``, ``gateway``, ``DNS_server``).

-If `dhcp` is passed as a parameter then the DHCP client is enabled and the IP params are negotiated with the AP.
+if ``dhcp`` is passed as a parameter then the DHCP client is enabled and the IP params are negotiated with the AP.

 If the 4-tuple config is given then a static IP is configured.
 For instance: